Skip to main content

 Handy hints

 • Two for one.
-Snorkelling’s a great adventure to pair with something like surfing.
+Snorkelling’s a great adventure to pair with another activity, such as paddleboarding or surfing.
 The two adventures can be run alongside each other so everyone has the chance to try something new.

 • Get ready to go.
 Why not try an activity such as Warm muscles to make sure everyone’s ready to take to the water?
 You could even play a game like Electric eels to get everyone comfortable in the water.